 Berlin to Leipzig by Train

-Going by train is a great way to get from Berlin to Leipzig (and vice versa).
-Trains depart every hour from Berlin and if you opt for the fast ICE train, you’ll be in Leipzig in about 70 minutes.
-The super fast Intercity Express train (ICE) reaches speeds up to 300 km/h and goes directly through Leipzig before continuing to Dresden.
+Going by train is a great way to get around Germany, and especially from Berlin to Leipzig and back again.
+Trains depart every hour from Berlin and if you opt for the fastest option, the Intercity Express train (ICE), you’ll be in Leipzig in about 70 minutes traveling at speeds up to 300 km/h.

 Berlin to Leipzig by Car

 Another good option to get from Berlin to Leipzig is by car.
-This can be the best option for families so they can comfortably travel together and save money.
-Or it can just be your excuse to drive on the world-famous Autobahn!
+This is often the best option for families so they can comfortably travel together and it may be more cost-effective.
+Or it is a great excuse to drive on the world-famous Autobahn.
+Let's hit the gas!

 German cars usually come with a manual transmission (gear shift).
 If you prefer an automatic transmission, ask the rental company and most can accommodate you.
 This may - like so many things - result in an extra charge.